dbt-labs/dbt-core/performance/README.md

 - A GitHub action for modeling the performance distribution for a new release: `/.github/workflows/model_performance.yml`.
 - A GitHub action for sampling performance of dbt at your commit and comparing it against a previous release: `/.github/workflows/sample_performance.yml`.

+At this time, the biggest risk in the design of this project is how to account for the natural variation of GitHub Action runs.
+Typically, performance work is done on dedicated hardware to elimiate this factor.
+However, there are ways to integrate the variation in obeservation tools if it can be measured.

 ## Adding Test Scenarios

 A clear process for maintainers and community members to add new performance testing targets will exist after the next stage of the test suite is complete.
 For details, see #4768.